 ARTICLE III – MEMBERSHIP

 Section 1.
-Any citizen, national, or legal resident of the United States of voting age in New York State having a general preference for or any sympathy with the principles of the Republican Party and a desire to promote the mission of the Club as set forth in these Bylaws shall be eligible for membership in this Club.
-The Executive Board may admit for good cause, which shall be determined at the discretion of the Executive Board, membership to an applicant who is not of voting age, but otherwise qualified.
+Any citizen, national, or legal resident of the United States of voting age in New York State with a general preference for, or sympathy with, the principles of the Republican Party and a desire to promote the mission of the Club as outlined in these Bylaws shall be eligible for Membership in this Club.
+The Board of Governors may admit with good cause, which shall be determined at the Board’s discretion, Membership to an applicant who is not of voting age but is otherwise qualified.

 Section 2.
 Membership in the Club may be that of General Member, Associate Member, or Honorary Member (collectively, the “Membership”).
 The Membership classes are defined as:

 - General Member.
 Any persons, aged 18-40, who have paid dues in full, according to the Treasurer, herein defined, and must, at the time of Membership application, either reside, be employed, or attend an academic institution in New York City.